krischik/SteemRubyTutorial/Documents/Part-9.md

 Since both APIs have advantages and disadvantages sample code for both APIs will be provided so the reader can decide which is more suitable.

-This installement teaches how to calculate the estimated values of all votes on all posting.
+This instalment teaches how to calculate the estimated values of all votes on all posting.
 How we get the lost was already described in [Part 7](https://steemit.com/@krischik/using-steem-api-with-ruby-part-7)

 ## Requirements